 Considered one of the prettiest towns in all of Canada, Paris combines a picturesque countryside nestled in the fork of the Grand and Nith Rivers, with historical architecture dating back to the 19th century.

-While the town’s downtown area makes for a great day trip shopping at local boutiques and dining at riverside restaurants, it is the community’s surrounding nature that makes Paris perfect for a weekend getaway.
+While the town’s downtown core makes for a great day trip shopping at local boutiques and dining at riverside restaurants, it is the community’s surrounding nature that makes Paris perfect for a weekend getaway.

 Summer is by far the most popular time to visit this charming community.
 However, I have found visiting at this time of year a little too busy for my liking.
 As such, I suggest planning your trip in the fall, when the lush natural scenery is made even more beautiful by the changing fall foliage.